-We spent some time going ears-on with the Go Air True Wireless Earbuds, and we’ve come to the conclusion that you really do get what you pay for when it comes to buying headphones – but that's not necessarily a bad thing.
+You go in-depth with our full JLab Go Air review below, but the key conclusion is that you really do get what you pay for when it comes to buying headphones – but that's not necessarily a bad thing.

 Price and availability

-The JLab Go Air True Wireless Earbuds will cost just $29 / £29 when they’re released in March, and while we’re still waiting for official confirmation of pricing outside the US and UK, that works out at around AU$40.
+The JLab Go Air True Wireless Earbuds cost just $29 / £29, and while we’re still waiting for official confirmation of pricing outside the US and UK, that works out at around AU$40.

 That’s remarkably cheap for a pair of true wireless earbuds.
 For context, the new Go Airs are $20 cheaper than even the brand's previous budget model, the JBuds Air, which we awarded four out of five stars in our review.

-However, it’s when you compare them to our current favorite true wireless earbuds that you get a real sense of just how cheap the new JLab buds are: the Sony WF-1000XM3s cost $230 / £220 / AU$400, so the Go Airs come in at a fraction of that price.
+However, it’s when you compare them to high-end true wireless earbuds that you get a real sense of just how cheap the new JLab buds are: the Sony WF-1000XM3 cost $230 / £220 / AU$400 at launch, so the Go Airs come in at a fraction of that price.

 Available in white, khaki green, black, and navy blue, the JLab Go Air True Wireless Earbuds sport a functional design that’s very similar to that of the JBuds Air.
 Like those buds, the Go Airs snap magnetically into their charging case, but a quick glance at the case gives you some idea of how JLab has managed to keep the price of these buds so low: there’s no lid, with the buds sitting exposed to the elements.

 The magic of magnets means the earbuds don’t fall out of their case if you hold it upside down, and we can confirm that a vigorous jiggling won’t shake them from their housing (we can't promise the same if you decide to hurl the charging case across the room).